AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/azure-blob.md

 ### Existing account

-To connect an existing account, select the Blob account you want to connect with, then select **Next** to proceed.
+To connect an existing account, select the [!DNL Blob] account you want to connect with, then select **Next** to proceed.

 ![Existing account](../../assets/catalog/cloud-storage/blob/existing.png)